 You can’t fix a problem until you understand it, right?
 You can’t fix low water pressure without working backward to figure out where the leak is coming from.
 You can’t fix a spiral of debt until you figure out where the money is going.
 You can’t fix a relationship that is unraveling until you understand what issues are driving you apart.
 We apply this idea to other areas of our life – we just don’t tend to do it when thinking about health or weight.

-My challenge to you this first week of 2021 is this: before you make a lofty goal of losing 50 pounds or controlling your diabetes, first look backward and reflect upon the patterns that led to those problems in the first place.
+My challenge to you this first week of the year is this: before you make a lofty goal of losing 50 pounds or controlling your diabetes, first look backward and reflect upon the patterns that led to those problems in the first place.
 Figure out why you do what you do.
 Sit down with a pen and paper and give it your full attention and energy.
 Figure out what your patterns are.

-You are going to have to change those patterns in order for the results to be different than they have been thus far.
+You are going to have to change those patterns for the results to be different than they have been thus far.
 Stop focusing on the results.
 Treating the result doesn’t work – the horse is already out of the barn.
 This is why dieting doesn’t work.
 The excess weight isn’t the problem – it’s the patterns that put the weight on in the first place that need addressing.

-If you are someone that eats in response to stress, rather than setting a goal of losing 30 pounds this quarter, try focusing on the underlying problem and try one of these on for a change:
+If you are someone who eats in response to stress, rather than setting a goal of losing 30 pounds this quarter, try focusing on the underlying problem and try one of these on for a change:

 “My goal is to find an outlet for my stress that isn’t food”.